Regulatory capture: Federal Aviation Administration

 Since the Federal Aviation Administration (FAA) charter was amended in 1996, its sole focus has been the regulation of safety.
 A report by the U.S. Department of Transportation found that FAA managers had allowed Southwest Airlines to fly 46 airplanes in 2006 and 2007 that were overdue for safety inspections, ignoring concerns raised by inspectors.
 Audits of other airlines resulted in two airlines grounding hundreds of planes, causing thousands of flight cancellations.
 The House Transportation and Infrastructure Committee investigated the matter after two FAA whistleblowers, inspectors Charalambe "Bobby" Boutris and Douglas E. Peters, contacted them.
 Boutris said he attempted to ground Southwest after finding cracks in the fuselage, but was prevented by supervisors he said were friendly with the airline.
 The committee subsequently held hearings in April 2008.
 James Oberstar, former chairman of the committee said its investigation uncovered a pattern of regulatory abuse and widespread regulatory lapses, allowing 117 aircraft to be operated commercially although not in compliance with FAA safety rules.
 Oberstar said there was a "culture of coziness" between senior FAA officials and the airlines and "a systematic breakdown" in the FAA's culture that resulted in "malfeasance, bordering on corruption".

 As of 2023, aviation in the United States, the field in which the FAA is tasked to regulate, has had an unparalleled safety streak.
-Because of this, U.S. regulatory policy in this sector is regarded as one of the best in world.
-With an estimated 29,000 flights daily, the United States hasn't had a major commercial aviation disaster since Colgan Air Flight 3407 in February 2009.
+Because of this, U.S. regulatory policy in this sector is regarded as one of the best in the world.
+With an estimated 29,000 flights daily, the United States hadn't had a major commercial aviation disaster since Colgan Air Flight 3407 in February 2009 until the 2025 Potomac River mid-air collision.